 An ideal foundation for a big night out is the place that gave birth to the Ibiza legend in the first place: Café del Mar in San Antonio.
 The trademark ambient music and chilled-out atmosphere is still in place, making this an essential visit.
 Innumerable other bars have sprung up around Café del Mar, so there is no shortage of vantage points to enjoy the justly famous sunsets.

 The top clubs open around midnight, with long queues forming by 2am.
-In Ibiza Town one can find Pacha which is the only super club to stay open all year round, and Space which opens for afterhours clubbing between dawn and dusk.
+In Ibiza Town one can find Pacha, which is the only super club to stay open all year round, and Space, which opens for afterhours clubbing between dawn and dusk.

 Toward the middle of the island, near San Rafael, is Privilege, which is said to be one of the largest nightclubs in the world, hosting up to 10,000 revellers and including circus acts, indoor gardens and a mega swimming pool.

 Nearby Amnesia has legendary lasers and theme nights.
-Continuing to San Antonio, Es Paradis is a top rated superclub with nine bars inside its enormous pyramid-shaped structure, while Eden is famous for its foam parties.
+Continuing to San Antonio, Es Paradis is a top-rated superclub with nine bars inside its enormous pyramid-shaped structure, while Eden is famous for its foam parties.

 Clubbing in Ibiza is certainly expensive.
 Entry fees get hefty and drinks are pricey.
-Many clubs will only have hot water available in the bathrooms to prevent you drinking cold water for free, forcing patrons to pay for bottled water.
+Many clubs will only have hot water available in the bathrooms to prevent visitors drinking cold water for free, forcing patrons to pay for bottled water.

 Ibiza has plenty of boutiques and unique stores catering to international visitors.
 During the high summer season (June to September) shops in the port are open until well after midnight.
 However, in the off season they may be closed entirely during the week.

-For gifts that invoke the Ibiza spirit, check out Ceramica Es Test, which sells unique ornaments, vases, and sculptures, and Only T-Shirts, a favourite stop for good-value souvenirs.
+For gifts that invoke the Ibiza spirit, visitors should check out Ceramica Es Test, which sells unique ornaments, vases, and sculptures, and Only T-Shirts, a favourite stop for good-value souvenirs.
 Natura sells organic and free-trade goodies.
 La Calle De La Virgen is the centre of a vibrant gay community.

 Leather goods abound in Ibiza, but quality is hard to come by.
-Two exceptions in Ibiza town are Pedro's, selling leather and silver accessories and home furnishings, and Sandal Shop which does custom-made footwear.
+Two exceptions in Ibiza town are Pedro's, selling leather and silver accessories and home furnishings, and Sandal Shop, which does custom-made footwear.